adityaraze/Nexora-Assignment/README.md

 ---

 ### 🧾 3.
 Cart Page
-The **Cart Page** shows all products currently added by the user.
+The Cart Page shows all products currently added by the user.
-It displays each item’s name, price, quantity, and a **“Remove”** button.
+It displays each item’s name, price, quantity, and a Remove button.
 The total price at the bottom is dynamically calculated using the `/api/cart` API.
 Users can remove items and instantly see the updated total.